vic0627/design-pattern/src/StructuralPatterns/ChainOfResponsibility/README.md

    Handlers are typically independent and immutable, requiring all necessary data to be provided through their contructor.
 4. **Client 客戶端**
    The Client can generate the chain of handlers either statically or dynamically based on the program logic.
 It's important to note that a request can be sent to any handler in the chain, not necessarily the first one.

+## Application Scenarios

+1. Request Processing: When there are multiple processing steps or stages involved in handling a request, and each step can be handled by different object in the chain.
+2. Event Handling: When events need to be processed by multiple event handlers in a specific order or hierarchy.
+3. Logging and Error Handling: When different loggers or error handlers can handle log messages or errors based on their severity ot type.

+## Pros and Cons

+### Advantages

+1. Flexibility and Extensibility: It allows new handlers to be added or existing handlers to be modified without affecting the client code or the other parts of the system.
+2. Decoupling: It decouples the sender of the request from the receiver, promoting a mor flexible and maintainable codebase.
+3. Dynamic Handling: The specific handler in the chain can be determined dynamically at runtime, providing more flexibility in handling requests.

+### Disadvantages

+1. Unhandled Requests: If the chain is not properly configured or there is no handler capable of handling the request, it may go unhandled, leading to potential issues or errors.
+2. Performance Impact: The request may need to traverse the entire chain before being handled, which can introduce some performance overhead.
+3. Complex Configuration: Configuring the chain and ensuring the correct order and hierarchy of handlers can be complex, especially in larger systems.

+## Relationship with other patterns

+- The **Chain of Responsibility**, **Command**, **Mediator**, and **Observer** patterns address various ways of connecting senders and receivers of requests:
+  - The Chain of Responsibility passes a request along a chain of potential receivers until one of them handles it.
+  - The Command estiablishes unidirectional connections between senders and receivers.
+  - The Mediator eliminates direct connections between senders and receivers, forcing them to communicate indirectly through a mediator object.
+  - The Observer allows receivers to dynamically subscribe or unsubscribe to receive requests.
+- The **Chain of Responsibility** is often used with the **Composite** pattern.
+In this case, a leaf component can pass a request along the chain containing all the parent components of the object tree.
+- The manager of a **Chain of Responsibility** can be implemented using the **Command** pattern.
+In this case, you can execute various operation on the same context object represented by the request.
+  There is another way to implement it where the request itself is a command object.
+In this case, you can execute the same operation on a chain of different context objects connected by the chain.
+- The class structures of the **Chain of Responsibility** and **Decorator** patterns are very similar.
+Both rely on recursive composition to pass the operation that needs to be performed to a series of objects.
+However, there are serveral important differences between them.
+  The manager of the **Chain of Responsibility** can independently perform any operation and can stop passing the request at any time.
+On the other hand, various decorators can extend the behavior of an object while adhering to the basic interface.
+Additionally, decorators cannot interrupt the passing of requests.

+---

+In summary, the Chain of Responsibility pattern allows objects to pass requests along a chain of potential handlers, providing a flexible and dynamic way of handling requests.
+It promotes loose coupling and extensibility but requires careful configuration and may introduce performance overhead.
+It is suitable for scenarios where multiple objects can handle a request, and the specific handler is determined at runtime.